rahulbaisla/sentimentAnalysisLab/README.md

+This lab is provided as part of [AWS Summit Online](https://aws.amazon.com/events/summits/online/)

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to minimize costs.

   # Dev Labs: Build a Sentiment Analysis App in minutes using Amplify Framework

 In this workshop we will demonstrate how to add the AI and ML cloud service feature to your web application with [React](https://reactjs.org/) and the [Amplify Framework](https://aws-amplify.github.io/).
 We will learn to integrate following 3 AWS Services in your web application in few minutes